sinankalkan/CENG501-Spring2021/project_AltunKara/readme.md

 -Forboundary key point maps , they selected 6 points and run the algorithm 40000 times.
 -They integrated the proposed method in several segmentation networks : U-Net , FCN, Dilated-Net.

 ## 2.2.
 Our interpretation

 First , we wanted to have the same segmentation scores on different networks.
 We tried to implement the FCN segmentation network with using ISBI 2016 dataset.
 Unfortunately, we couldn't get the segmentation scores yet.
 The FCN networks which are using ISBI 2016 dataset included on the FCN codes file.
 In the FCN_Implementation of ISIC_2016 file, we got the results but the problem is the predicted images are fully black.
 We still try to fix this issue.

+We have implemented the U-net structure and ran it.
+Then, we started to add the blocks of the

 In FCN_ISIC2016.ipynb file, even though the training is working, it takes so much time, we can't see the results.
 On the other hand, we succesfully implement the U-Net segmentation model to the ISBI 2016 dataset.